chinelo-obitube/SCA-Cloud-School-Application/README.md

 6. Build the image ```docker build -t scacloudschool``` .
 7. Run the container and check if the container is running on localhost:5000.
 8. Update the Dockerfile so the webpage displays 'Welcome to SCA Cloud School Application , this is my first assessment'
+9. Rebuild the image and rerun the container.
+10. Check to see if the webpage displays the updated page.

 ## Test Process